DIATOM

 Diatoms, single-celled algae with glass-like silica cell walls adorned with intricate patterns, are ubiquitous in aquatic environments, serving as vital indicators of water quality due to their sensitivity to environmental changes.
 Remarkably, they contribute to 20-30% of the oxygen in Earth's atmosphere through photosynthesis.
 They convert carbon dioxide into organic carbon compounds like sugar, releasing oxygen as a byproduct.
 As the only organisms with opaline silica cell walls, diatoms play a crucial role in the global carbon cycle by sequestering carbon dioxide and producing oxygen, which we and other organisms rely on for respiration, thereby emphasising their ecological significance and contribution to the planet's health.

-My portfolio encompasses a diverse range of mediums, including environmental art installations, sculptures, photography, prints, videos, and collaborative projects.
-These endeavors have taken me on residencies across the globe, from Finland to Florida, and have involved partnerships with scientists, fellow artists, schools, residents, printers, and public art initiatives throughout the UK.
+My wider portfolio encompasses environmental art installations, sculpture, photography, print, video, and collaborative projects.
+Residencies and research have taken me from China, Portugal, and Finland to Florida and Cuba, involving partnerships with scientists, artists, schools, printers, residents, and public art initiatives throughout the UK and beyond.